-At under $400, this tub is a great purchase for those who are getting their first, if not even the top choice in that situation.
+At under $400, this one is a great purchase for those who are getting their first, if not even the top choice in that situation.

 Can Be Controlled Within Your Reach

 It can automatically be started and timed to a certain duration for it to automatically stop.
 It’s a pretty convenient feature so your sore muscles will be pampered without interference.

 Correct usage of these inclusions can be found in the instructional DVD.
-Everything you need to set up this inflatable hot tub is found in its package.
+Everything people need to set this up is found in the package.

 Features a Rapid Heating System

 This feature makes the it ready not just quickly, but also safely.
-It can be heated up to a temperature of 104 degrees Fahrenheit, which is best for relaxing.
+It can be heated up to 104 degrees Fahrenheit, which is best for relaxing.

 - Can fit in almost area of your property

 - Has tons of usable features for its price point